cjriches/simulatron/simulatron/docs/instruction-set.md

 `ABOVE`/`BELOW`: Unsigned comparison.

-`CALL`: Pushes the address of the next instruction onto the stack and jumps to the given address.
+`CALL`: Pushes the address of the next instruction followed by the current flags onto the stack and jumps to the given address.

-`RETURN`: Pops the return address of the top of the stack and jumps to it.
+`RETURN`: Restores the flags from the stack, then pops the return address and jumps to it.

 `SYSCALL`: Raises a syscall interrupt.

 ## Opcodes
+Opcodes have a fixed length of one byte.
+All operands have length 4 bytes.
+Each instruction will automatically fetch the appropriate number of operands.

 If an unmapped opcode is encountered, no operation will take place and an illegal operation interrupt will be raised.

 | Opcode | Instruction  | Variant         |     | Opcode | Instruction | Variant                                           |